openactive/feed-normaliser/docs/developing-the-services/better-performance.md

 Cons:
 * This strategy in itself does not take advantage of Node event loop.
-* In heroku, there is a setting to say how many dyno's of a particular worker type should be run.
+* In Heroku, there is a setting to say how many dyno's of a particular worker type should be run.
 This can't be used and must remain at 1.

 ## Run processes together in one worker